Hermann Wissmann: Legacy

 Though he was highly esteemed by his officers and non-commissioned officers, he came under heavy criticism from some German diplomatic and military observers.
 He was harshly attacked for burning villages and laying waste to agricultural fields, executing great numbers of natives and tolerating no opposition.
 For the German General-Consul at Zanzibar Michelies he was a military dictator.
 Rear Admiral Karl August Deinhard of the German East African naval detachment charged him with arrogance, tactlessness, being undiplomatic, and lack of organizing or administrative skills.

 The term "Wissmanntruppe" was used for the military and police units under Wissmann's command.
 They formed the core of the later Schutztruppe which came into life after the German government took over East Africa from the failed company.

-In 1890 a single screw steamship christened SMS Hermann von Wissmann was built by the Hamburg Janssen and Schilinsky shipyard.
+In 1890 a single-screw steamship christened SMS Hermann von Wissmann was built by the Hamburg Janssen and Schilinsky shipyard.
 It was built in sections in Germany shipped to East Africa, transported overland and launched in Lake Nyasa in September 1893.
 It was captured at Liuli by the British in the first naval action of World War I. A similar but smaller version christened the SMS Hedwig von Wissmann after Hermann's wife was launched on Lake Tanganyika in September 1900.
 In 1916 she was sunk in a battle with HMS Mimi and HMS Toutou.

+The Wissmann Monument in Dar es Salaam was removed by the British.
+Its statue is now in Hamburg.